pieas-asif/voteManCLI/README.md

 <strong>Copyright:</strong> Shaman Sharif, Student of Northern University, hereby
-                disclaims all copyright interest in the program voteManCLI written by Shaman Sharif.
+                disclaims all copyright interest in the program " voteManCLI " written by Shaman Sharif.

 <br>